Example

 When Approvals and Kickoff Keep Rebuilding Context

-An anonymized example of a delivery workflow where quoting, approval, and kickoff all technically existed, but every handoff still depended on somebody rebuilding the same job context from scratch.
+An anonymized example of a delivery workflow where quoting, approval, and kickoff all existed, but every handoff still depended on somebody rebuilding the same job context from scratch.

 Situation